MaxEdwards20/Dune-Snake/README.md

 - [ ] Leaderboard to display top 5 players and client's score in corner of game.
 - [ ] The new player should join as an invincible entity.
 Add this functionality and a system to update it after 3 seconds to be removed from the entity.
 - [ ] Add a player status in leaderboard to show whether the player is currently invincible.
 - [ ] Port Particle System - Satchel
+- [ ] Connection View sprite font or visual indicator.

 ## Done